 - 4.1.
-The OCDSB workforce shall increasingly reflect the diversity of the school communities being served within the District. - 4.2.
+The OCDSB workforce, including within separate employee groups and across all levels of the organization, shall increasingly reflect the diversity of the school communities being served by the District. - 4.2.
 The OCDSB expects all staff in its employ to demonstrate capacity to understand and respond to the diverse lived experiences of students and families, and to implement strategies to support equitable and meaningful education that reflect diversity for all students. - 4.3.
 The OCDSB expects all system and school leaders to model actions to enhance equity and inclusion of historically disadvantaged identities protected under the Ontario Human Rights Code as an essential leadership competency. - 4.4.
 The principles found in the Ontario Human Rights Code and the Accessibility for Ontarians with Disabilities Act shall guide and set the minimum standards for the recruitment, hiring, employment, retention and promotion of staff. - 4.5.
-All applicants to positions within the District shall experience equitable recruitment, hiring, employment and promotion processes that are accessible, fair, consistent and transparent, regardless of the position. - 4.6.
-Hiring decisions must be based on providing the best possible education program for all students and ensuring student safety and well-being. - 4.7.
+All applicants for positions within the District shall experience equitable employment systems processes including recruitment, hiring, and promotion.
+These processes shall be accessible, fair, consistent, and transparent, regardless of the position. - 4.6.
+Hiring decisions must be based on providing the best possible education program for all students while ensuring student safety and well-being. - 4.7.
 All human resource processes will be conducted within the parameters of Collective Agreements and established Terms and Conditions, where applicable.
-In the event of a conflict between this policy and the collective agreement, the collective agreement will prevail, except insofar as the Ontario Human Rights Code prevails. - 4.8.
+In the event of a conflict between this policy and the collective agreement, the collective agreement will prevail, except insofar as any conflict with the Ontario Human Rights Code, then the Code prevails. - 4.8.
 The Director of Education shall develop and implement equitable recruitment and selection procedures.
-Such procedures shall be based on and include the elements listed below. - a) Diversity, Equity, and Human Rights - The promotion of Indigenous rights and broader human rights and equity is vital to achieving a diverse and representative workforce to meet the needs of an increasingly diverse student body.
-The way to achieve a diverse and representative workforce is to: - i. ensure all employment policies and practices are non-discriminatory; - ii. intentionally identify and remove barriers for Indigenous peoples and historically disadvantaged groups at each stage of the recruitment, hiring, employment, retention and promotion process.
+Such procedures shall be based on and include the elements listed below. - a) Diversity, Equity, and Human Rights b) Qualifications and Merit

+The promotion of Indigenous rights and broader human rights and equity is vital to achieving a diverse and representative workforce to meet the needs of an increasingly diverse student body.
+The way to achieve a diverse and representative workforce is to:

+- i. ensure all employment policies, procedures, and practices are non-discriminatory; - ii. intentionally identify and remove barriers for Indigenous peoples and historically disadvantaged groups at each stage of the employment systems process including recruitment, hiring, retention, and promotions.